 About Air India:

 Air India occupies a special place in the global and Indian aviation scenario.
 It pioneered the aviation in India and its history is synonymous with the history of civil aviation in India.
 Air India is not a mere airline that transports passengers, baggage and cargo.
 It is a multi-faceted organization.
 The aviation infrastructure it has created over the years is a testimony of its contribution.
 Apart from servicing of all its aircraft in-house with its own engineering facilities, Air India also undertakes ground handling services of many airlines in many cities in India.

 Air India has grown to become a mega international airline with a network of 33 destinations across the USA, Europe, Canada, Far-East and South-East Asia and the Gulf.
-The airline’s domestic network covers 50 destinations, including far-flung areas of the North-East, Ladakh, Andaman and Nicobar Islands.
+The airline's domestic network covers more than 40 destinations, including far-flung areas of the North-East, Ladakh, Andaman and Nicobar Islands.
 Air India, today, flies one of the youngest, state-of-the-art, fleet of aircraft comprising a mix of the wide-body Boeing B777s, B747s, Airbus A330s, latest acquisition- the B787 Dreamliner and the narrow body Airbus A321s, A320s and A319 aircraft.

 About Star Alliance: